-In addition, many companies make NLS-compatible cassette and digital players for sale.
+In addition, many companies make NLS-compatible digital players for sale.
 These are often smaller than the desk model provided by the library.
 The library can provide catalogs and/or contact information for some of these companies upon request.

 You can read more about the talking book machines on our Special Equipment page.

 How do the players work?

 If the machine stops operating properly, contact the library to get a replacement machine.